MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 	- lakes
 	- hills
 	- etc.
-- Many blocks have an indestructable variant
+- Many blocks have an indestructible variant
 - Don't forget to add
 	- Team chests
 	- Flags.
 Place it, then right-click it to choose flag color.
-	- "Indestructable Barrier Glass" around the edge of the world.
+	- "Indestructible Barrier Glass" (ctf_map:ind_glass) around the edge of the world.
-	- "Indestructable Red Barrier Glass" for the build-time wall.
+	- "Indestructible Red Barrier Glass" (ctf_map:ind_glass_red) for the build-time wall.
-	- "Indestructable Red Barrier Stone" for underground build-time wall.
+	- "Indestructible Red Barrier Stone" (ctf_map:ind_stone_red) for underground build-time wall.

 ### 5. Fill out information about the map